Network constraints on the mixing patterns of binary node metadata: Introduction

-Pearson's correlation is used to measure the association between two variables $\mathbf{x}$ and $\mathbf{y}$ (which do not typically come from a network).
-Each sample pair $(x_t, y_t)$ is assumed to be sampled from the same joint probability distribution, independent of any other pair $(x_{t'}, y_{t'})$, where $t' \neq t$.
-We apply Pearson's correlation to calculate assortativity by treating the metadata $c_i=x_t, c_j=y_t$ of two nodes, $i$ and $j$, connected by an edge $t=(i,j)$ as a sample $(x_t, y_t)$.
-Since assortativity is an application of Pearson's correlation it inherits the same potential issue of a reduced interval.
+Pearson's correlation coefficient is used to measure the association between two variables $\mathbf{x}$ and $\mathbf{y}$ (which do not typically come from a network).
+Each pair $(x_t, y_t)$ is assumed to be sampled from the same joint probability distribution, independent of any other pair $(x_{t'}, y_{t'})$, where $t' \neq t$.
+We apply Pearson's correlation coefficient to calculate assortativity by treating the metadata ($c_i=x_t, c_j=y_t$) of two nodes, $i$ and $j$, connected by an edge $t=(i,j)$ as a sample $(x_t, y_t)$.
+Since assortativity is an application of Pearson's correlation coefficient it inherits the same potential issue of a reduced interval.
 Even when $\mathbf{x}$ and $\mathbf{y}$ are identically distributed, the underlying network structure can also limit the attainable values of assortativity, in that it limits the way pairs $(x_t,y_t)$ can be formed.

 Each sample pair $(x_t, y_t)$ is assumed to be sampled from the same joint probability distribution, independent of any other pair $(x_{t'}, y_{t'})$, where $t' \neq t$.
 We apply Pearson's correlation coefficient to calculate assortativity by treating the metadata $c_i=x_t, c_j=y_t$ of two nodes, $i$ and $j$, connected by an edge $t=(i,j)$ as a sample $(x_t, y_t)$.
 A known, but often overlooked, issue is that the range of Pearson's correlation coefficient can be smaller than the usual reference interval $[- 1, 1]$.
 This reduced interval occurs, for instance, when the marginal distributions of $\mathbf{x}$ and $\mathbf{y}$ are not equal (aside from differences in scale and location)~\cite{frechet1960tableaux, hoeffding1994scale}.

 Since assortativity is an application of Pearson's correlation coefficient it inherits the same potential issue of a reduced interval.
 Even when $\mathbf{x}$ and $\mathbf{y}$ are identically distributed, the underlying network structure can also limit the attainable values of assortativity, as the network structure limits the way pairs $(x_t,y_t)$ can be formed.
 Figure~\ref{correlation_assortativity} shows an example, illustrating that the presence of a (directed) network limits the possible metadata pairs we may observe.
 For instance, if node $i$ is incident upon $k_i$ edges, then node $i$'s metadata value $c_i$ appears in all $k_i$ pairs that represent its edges.
 This dependence on the degree sequence further limits the bounds of attainable assortativity, beyond simply considering the proportions of the metadata values.